Dell Technologies: Founding

-Dell Technologies' predecessor Dell Inc. had returned to private ownership in 2013, claiming that it faced bleak prospects and would need several years out of the public eye to rebuild its business.

-EMC was being pressured by Elliott Management Corporation, a hedge fund holding 2.2% of EMC's stock, to reorganize the unusual "Federation" structure, in which EMC's divisions were effectively being run as independent companies.
-Elliott argued this structure deeply undervalued EMC's core "EMC II" data storage business, and that increasing competition between EMC II and VMware products was confusing the market and hindering both companies.
+In 2013 Dell Inc. had returned to private ownership, claiming that it faced bleak prospects and would need several years out of the public eye to rebuild its business.
+In the same time period, EMC Corporation, an enterprise software and storage company, was being pressured by Elliott Management Corporation, a hedge fund holding 2.2% of EMC's stock, to reorganize the unusual "Federation" structure, in which EMC's divisions were effectively being run as independent companies.
+Elliott argued that this structure deeply undervalued EMC's core "EMC II" data storage business, and that increasing competition between EMC II and VMware products was confusing the market and hindering both companies.

-The Wall Street Journal estimated that in 2014 Dell had revenue of $27.3 billion from personal computers and $8.9 billion from servers, while EMC had $16.5 billion from EMC II, $1bn from RSA Security, $6bn from VMware, and $230 million from Pivotal Software.
+On October 12, 2015, Dell announced its intention to acquire EMC in a $67 billion transaction.
+It was to be the largest acquisition in technology sector history, and was backed by major Dell shareholders Michael Dell, Temasek Holdings, and Silver Lake Partners.
+On the same day as the announcement, the Wall Street Journal estimated that in 2014 Dell had held revenue of $27.3 billion from personal computers and $8.9 billion from servers, while EMC had held $16.5 billion from EMC II, $1bn from RSA Security, $6bn from VMware, and $230 million from Pivotal Software.

-On October 12, 2015, Dell announced its intent to acquire EMC Corporation, an enterprise software and storage company, in a $67 billion transaction.
-It was then the largest acquisition in technology sector history.
-In addition to Michael Dell, Singapore's Temasek Holdings and Silver Lake Partners were major Dell shareholders that supported the transaction.
-The deal to buy EMC was closed on September 7, 2016.
-It reportedly generated about $40 billion in debt for Dell.

-The Dell Services, Dell Software Group, and the Dell EMC Enterprise Content Divisions were sold shortly thereafter for proceeds of $7.0 billion, which was used to repay debt.
-In October 2017, It was reported that Dell would invest $1 billion in IoT research and development.